 Step Description 1 The SSE request is received (for example, from the I/O).
-The FSO activates the SBC function (brake) and starts counters for times A and B. SSE active indication SSE output (SSE.21) and STO output (STO.21) go on.
-2 After time C has elapsed, the SBC starts to brake the motor.
-3 After time A has elapsed, the FSO activates the drive STO function.
-4 After time B has elapsed, the FSO module defines the motor as stopped and the SSE completed indication goes on.
-The acknowledgement becomes allowed as soon as the SSE request has been removed (step 5).
-5 The SSE request is removed.
+The FSO activates the drive STO function.
+SSE active indication SSE output (SSE.21) and STO output (STO.21) go on.
+2 The motor speed goes below the SBC speed limit (A) and the FSO activates the SBC function (brake).
+3 The motor speed reaches the zero speed limit (B), the FSO module defines the motor as stopped and the SSE completed indication goes on.
+The acknowledgement becomes allowed as soon as the SSE request has been removed (step 4).
+4 The SSE request is removed.

-Step Description 6 After the acknowledgement, the SSE, STO and SBC functions are deactivated and the control is given back to the drive, which controls the brake from now on.
+Step Description 5 After the acknowledgement, the STO, SSE and SBC functions are deactivated and the control is given back to the drive, which controls the brake from now on.
 The indications SSE output (SSE.21), SSE completed output (SSE.22), and STO output (STO.21) go off.